 Diana has volunteered with Friends of Ferdinand since 2009, fostering, rehabbing, retraining horses and fundraising.
 She rides hunter/jumper and has successfully competed her own OTTB at the A circuit adult amateur division.
 When she is not managing her full time family, her full time job, or caring for own horses, she is lending her business skills and talents to FFI.
 Diana helps us to manage change, make strategic decisions and find efficiencies.
 Diana is based in Indiana. >

 President and Board Member

 Sara was one of the first Friends of Ferdinand Inc. volunteers when the organization was founded in 2005.
 In 2006, Sara became the president and driving force behind Friends of Ferdinand.
 By networking with the Indiana race industry, the Indiana horse community, rescue organizations across the country, and by gathering together knowledgeable, dedicated board members and volunteers, she has been able to grow the organization each and every year.
 When Sara is not advocating for thoroughbred aftercare, she is employed at Eli Lilly and Co.
-Sara started her career at Lilly in discovery as a biochemist researching answers for the challenges of cancer, and is currently a Clinical Project Manager leading the Global Cyramza late stage development in Hepatocellular Carcinoma (Liver Cancer). >
+Sara is based in Indiana.>